Tim Ferguson: Art

-Ferguson's artworks (known as "Tim Awt") were featured in his Sydney exhibition in January 2018, curated by Australian art legend, Damien Minton.
+Ferguson's artworks (known as "Tim Awt") were featured in various Sydney exhibitions in January 2018, curated by Australian art legend, Damien Minton.

-He held an exhibition in Sydney 2021 with a TV host, comedian, and artist Gretel Killeen.
+He held exhibitions in Sydney 2019 - 2024 with artists Gretel Killeen and Paul Livingston.

 Ferguson's works have toured extensively and appeared in publications in Australia and Britain.

 Other roles

 Ferguson is Ambassador for The Human Rights Commission for Disability and Ambassador for IncludeAbility, a resource for employers and people with disability.

 He is a patron of MS Australia, and an ambassador for Pandis, a not-for-profit initiative investigating environmental pathogenic microbes in chronic disease.

 He is patron of Music for Canberra, an organisation supporting Canberra's music education and performance.

+Along with former members of DAAS, Ferguson featured in an ABC documentary called Tick F***ing Tock, concerning the ravages caused to his life and health, and the impacts on those close to him, owing to his multiple sclerosis.